aws-samples/how-to-write-more-correct-software-workshop/README.md

 ## When do you stop adding tests?

 But now we are done right?
-Every requirement has an implementations and a tests.
+Every requirement has an implementation and a test.
 They all have been reviewed.
 Duvet can only see that you TRIED to test.
 How does the reviewer know you tested ENOUGH?

 Duvet is a mechanism to connect the requirement to the source, but it leaves the quality and completeness of these links to humans.
-A tests makes sure that something is true once, it does not make sure that something is *always* true.
+A tests makes sure that something is true for one particular set of inputs, it does not make sure that something is *always* true.
 Todays edge case it tomorrow's issue.